St. Louis, MO

 About St. Louis, MO

-St. Louis is a major city in Missouri with a population of 293,109 residents.
-The median household income is $55,279 per year, which is near the national average.
-The median age in St. Louis is 36.6 years.
+St. Louis is a major city located in Missouri with a population of 293,109 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,279 per year, which is 26% below the national median of $75,149.
+The median age of 36.6 years is close to the US median age of 38.9 years.

 How St. Louis Ranks in Missouri